muvari/Take257/README.md

 ## Take 257

 Simple numbers game.
-Not at all analogous to a presidential election.
+Sort of analogous to a presidential election.

 Powered by [boardgame.io](https://www.boardgame.io)